Łódź: Partitions and development (1815–1918)

-In 1851, the Imperial authorities abolished a customs barrier which was imposed on Congress Poland following the failed November Uprising (1830–1831).
+In 1851, the Russian imperial authorities abolished a customs barrier which was imposed on Congress Poland following the failed November Uprising (1830–1831).
 The suppression of tariffs allowed the city to freely export its goods to Russia, where the demand for textiles was high.
 Poland's first steam-powered loom commenced operations at Ludwik Geyer's White Factory in 1839.
 During the first weeks of the January Uprising (1863–1864), a unit of 300 Polish insurgents entered the city without resistance and seized weapons, and later on, there were also clashes between Polish insurgents and Russian troops in the city.
 In 1864, the inhabitants of adjacent villages were permitted to settle in Łódź without restrictions.
 The development of railways in the region was also instrumental in expanding the textile industry; in 1865 the Łódź–Koluszki line, a branch of the Warsaw–Vienna railway, was opened, thus providing a train connection to larger markets.
 In 1867, the city was incorporated into the Piotrków Governorate, a local province.

 The infrastructure and edifices of Łódź were built at the expense of industrialists and business magnates, chiefly Karl Wilhelm Scheibler and Izrael Poznański, who sponsored schools, hospitals, orphanages, and places of worship.
 From 1872 to 1892, Poznański established a major textile manufactory composed of twelve factories, power plants, worker tenements, a private fire station, and a large eclectic palace.
 By the end of the century, Scheibler's Księży Młyn became one of Europe's largest industrial complexes, employing 5,000 workers within a single facility.
 The years 1870–1890 saw the most intense industrialisation, which was marked by social inequalities and dire working conditions. Łódź soon became a notable centre of the socialist movement and the so-called Łódź rebellion^{(pl)} in May 1892 was quelled by a military intervention.